saptak/envddext/docs/demoguide.md

 3. **Verify Installation**:
    * Open the Envoy Gateway extension
-   * You should see a 9-tab interface with Resilience Policies, contextual help system, and interactive tutorials
+   * You should see a clean 4-tab interface with Envoy branding:
+     - **Quick Start**: Overview dashboard and template gallery
+     - **Infrastructure**: Gateways, HTTP Routes, and TLS certificates
+     - **Security & Policies**: Security policies and resilience configuration
+     - **Traffic & Testing**: Traffic splitting, HTTP testing, and performance validation

 ## Learning Path